 File Image Callback Semantics

-The H5Fget/set_file_image_callbacks() API calls allow an application to hook the memory management operations used when allocating, duplicating, and discarding file images in the property list, in the Core file driver, and in any in-memory file driver developed in the future.
+The H5Fget/set_file_image_callbacks() API calls allow an application to hook the memory management operations used when allocating, duplicating, and discarding file images in the property list, in the Core file driver, and potentially in any in-memory file driver developed in the future.

 From the perspective of the HDF5 Library, the supplied image_malloc(), image_memcpy(), image_realloc(), and image_free() callback routines must function identically to the C standard library malloc(), memcpy(), realloc(), and free() calls.
 What happens on the application side can be much more nuanced, particularly with the ability to pass user data to the callbacks.
 However, whatever the application does with these calls, it must maintain the illusion that the calls have had the expected effect.
 Maintaining this illusion requires some understanding of how the property list structure works, and what HDF5 will do with the initial images passed to it.